 What are the next steps for your business and how do you plan to grow it?

 Diana: So we’re gonna launch the feature which allows architects to buy on our site in May.
 And to begin with, this feature will only be available in Romania because we have a lot of users from there and also because Romanian architects are strong in handling 3D designs and renderings, so for us, they are the ideal collaborators.

-Stefan: In the meantime, architects from everywhere can use our in-house made library of 3D models and let us know what they think.
+Stefan: In the meantime, architects from everywhere can use our in-house made library of 3D models.
 But yes, for the time being, the on-platform service of placing furniture orders will only be available for users from Romania.
 We thought it is a smart call for us to start there and see how we can refine the product and make it better as a result of the feedback we get.
 So if the first market will be Romania, the second one will definitely be Germany.

 Do you have any advice for archipreneurs who want to start and build their own business?

 Stefan: My advice is to be more confident and to try to see ways of adapting this very old profession to the times we are living.
 Technology and the use of technology only grows everyday so it would be only natural for archipreneurs to see how they can blend the knowledge of the architecture profession with the technological developments underway.
 Another piece of advice is to retain confidence and to pair up with other people, especially those that have what you don’t in terms of skills and capabilities.
 The way I see it, a successful business cannot exist in the lack of a strong team.